 What is racism?

-But the hatred spewed by ignorant racist views are symptoms of a deeper dis-ease.
-We need to call racism what it really is — something larger than any individual but that springs from the individual weakness that is bigotry.
+But the hatred spewed within ignorant racist views are symptoms of a deeper dis-ease.
+We need to call racism what it really is — something larger than any individual but is an emotion that springs from the individual weakness that is bigotry.
 First, let’s deal with what bigotry is.

 Bigotry is weakness.